-AMUN will provide a Position Paper Award Certificate for each country that submits a completed position paper, including sections for each topic in all assigned simulations, by Midnight Central Time on 25 October 2008.
-Note that this must include sections for the General Assembly Plenary, all GA Committees, and any other simulation on which your country is seated.
-Sections on the Special Committee and ECOSOC Commissions need only be included in your position paper if your country will place a representative on those simulations.
-If your school is representing multiple countries, each country will be considered separately for Position Paper Certificates.
-Please contact the AMUN Executive Office if you have any questions.
+AMUN will provide a Position Paper Award Certificate for each delegation that submits an approved, completed position paper, including sections for each topic in all assigned simulations, by 11:59 p.m.
+Central Time on 25 October 2010.
+Note that this must include sections for the General Assembly Plenary, all GA Committees, and any other simulation on which the delegation has a Representative seated.
+Sections on the Special Committee, ECOSOC and ECOSOC Commissions need to be included only if the delegation is to seat a Representative for those simulations.
+If a school is representing multiple countries, each country will be considered separately for Position Paper Certificates.

-If you have any questions about writing or submitting position papers, please contact the AMUN Executive Office at mail@amun.org, or call 773-777-AMUN.
+For answers to any questions about writing or submitting position papers or about Position Paper Awards, please contact the AMUN Executive Office at mail@amun.org, or call 773-777-AMUN.